Ahmadram007/shopify-cli-login/README.md

   </a>
 </p>

-> # A simple contacts list for shopify cli
+**A simple contactbook for shopify cli** it allows you to save all stores that you use, so you don't need to look it up everytime you start working on your project

 ## Install